 - 4Review the Plan's Total Value

-Wellness plans usually cover more than flea and tick treatments.
-They also often include vaccinations, annual vet visits and dental cleanings.
-Add up the value of the services you’ll actually use and get pet insurance with a wellness plan only if those benefits are worth more than what you’d spend on premiums and unused services.
+Wellness plans cover more than flea and tick treatments.
+Most also include vaccinations, annual vet visits and dental cleanings.
+Total the value of services you'll actually use, then get pet insurance with a wellness add-on only if that total exceeds what you'd pay in premiums for services you won't use.

 Does Pet Insurance Cover Flea and Tick Medicine?: Bottom Line